enricocirignaco/ansible/roles/debian_hardening/README.md

 ### Updates
 - `hardening_disable_apt_daily_index_timer` (default: true)
   Whether to disable the daily `apt-daily.timer` index refresh to reduce SD wear.
+- `hardening_enable_weekly_upgrade` (default: true)
+  When true, installs a systemd drop-in that changes `apt-daily-upgrade.timer` to run weekly; when false, the drop-in is removed and the default daily schedule applies.

 ### Optional service controls
 - `hardening_disable_services` (default: [])